apache/amoro/README.md

 - `amoro-core` contains core abstractions and common implementation for other modules
 - `amoro-ams` is amoro management service module
-    - `ams-api` contains ams thrift api and common interfaces
+    - `amoro-ams-api` contains ams thrift api and common interfaces
-    - `ams-dashboard` is the dashboard frontend for ams
+    - `amoro-ams-dashboard` is the dashboard frontend for ams
-    - `ams-server` is the backend server for ams
+    - `amoro-ams-server` is the backend server for ams
-    - `ams-optimizer` provides default optimizer implementation
+    - `amoro-ams-optimizer` provides default optimizer implementation
 - `amoro-mixed-format` provides Mixed format implementation
-    - `amoro-hive` integrates with Apache Hive and implements Mixed Hive format
+    - `amoro-mixed-format-hive` integrates with Apache Hive and implements Mixed Hive format
-    - `amoro-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
+    - `amoro-mixed-format-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
-    - `amoro-spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
+    - `amoro-mixed-format-spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
-    - `amoro-trino` provides Trino connectors for Mixed format tables
+    - `amoro-mixed-format-trino` provides Trino connectors for Mixed format tables

 ## Building

-Amoro is built using Maven with Java 1.8 and Java 17(only for `mixed-format/trino` module).
+Amoro is built using Maven with Java 1.8 and Java 17(only for `amoro-mixed-format/amoro-mixed-format-trino` module).

 * To build Trino module need config `toolchains.xml` in `${user.home}/.m2/` dir, the content is